fivestars/git-hooks/README.md

         "-moved" suffix.

     uninstall
-        Removes the multiplexer hooks from the .git/hooks directory and removes the 'git-hooks' symlink from /usr/local/bin, if present.
+        Removes the multiplexer hooks from the .git/hooks directory.

     install-command
         Creates a symlink to 'git-hooks' in /usr/local/bin